Millions of people worldwide experience Sadness or Depression at some point. Depression is a mental illness, not an emotion.

 Five hundred years before the birth of Jesus, in ancient China, Lao-tzu, a prophet who was also the keeper of the imperial archives in the ancient capital of Luoyang, dictated 81 verses regarded by many as the ultimate commentary on the nature of existence.

 These verses offer balanced, moral, and spiritual advice and guidance on living for the good.
-You can find the Audiobook on YouTube.
+The audiobook is available on YouTube.

 The Mayo Clinic website on General Depression is an excellent source of information.